theman0123/theman0123.github.io/_posts/2017-08-19-sending-emails-with-python-and-reading-excel.md

 {% endhighlight %}

 If we were to look at our code for our templates it would appear as a big string.
 That’s exactly what we wanted.
-We are very close to sending a batch of html emails to different people, with different invoices.
+We are very close to sending a batch of html emails to different people, with multiple invoices.

 <h1>The Final Step</h1>

 Let’s build one last function called send_email().
 In it we’ll put a “try” where we can copy and paste our smtplib code we wrote at the beginning.
-We’ll add an except.
-And lastly, we need to take our data and remove the portions we’ve already used for our current email adresses, calling our build_email() once again to start the process for any additional data we’ve pulled from rows in our spreadsheet.
+We’ll add an except...
+And lastly, we'll take our data and remove the portions we’ve already used for our current email, calling our build_email() once again to start the process for any additional data we’ve pulled from rows in our spreadsheet.
 We also need to call our send_email() with a few parameters from our build_email() function.

 Sooooo... at the end of our build_email() let's add: